 Throughout her career, Ms. Love has collaborated with ICIRR and other local and national non-profit immigrant and refugee legal services agencies, including Centro Romero, Chicago Volunteer Legal Services, and the CARA Family Detention Pro Bono Project.
 She has been an active member of the Chicago Chapter of the American Immigration Lawyers Association (AILA) since 1995.
-In July 2016, Ms. Love joined the Board of Directors of Open Communities, an organization dedicated to the promotion of just and inclusive communities in north suburban Chicago.
+In July 2016, Ms. Love joined the Board of Directors of Open Communities, an organization dedicated to the promotion of just and inclusive housing in north suburban Chicago.

 Because Ms. Love and her staff are bilingual in English and Spanish, many of our clients are from Spanish-speaking countries; however, we enjoy learning about and representing our diverse clients from throughout the world.

 To read articles about the Law Office of Emily Love, P.C. click here.

 To read client reviews on Yelp, click here.